 FuzzyFinder provides a mechanism to search through files on disk or Vim

-current directory for files matching the name you entered.
-Matching
+searches the current directory for files matching the name you entered.

-is very loose, so if for example you enter "abc", you'll get a list of all
+Matching is very loose, so if for example you enter "abc", you'll get a

 Here's a screen shot of FuzzyFinder when first activated.
 A list of all files in the current directory is displayed.